HaiderAltaf/Transliteration-system-English-to-Hindi-using-recurrent-neural-networks./README.md

 for manual you may run the code named __train_with_wandb__.

 ### 12. Evaluating the model:

- To find the validation and train accuracy we may run the __train()__ function by providing the values of hyperparameters the model.
+ To find the validation and train accuracy we may run the __train()__ function by providing the values of hyperparameters of the model.

  I have written the function to predict the hindi word of the input word then function created to find the accuracy.

- For testing the model, just change the dataset argument of the __accuracy__ function as test data to find the test accuracy at the given hyper parameters values.
+ For testing the model, just change the dataset argument of the __accuracy__ function as test data to find the test accuracy at the given hyper parameters values in the __train__ function.